ibm-cloud-docs/cis/known-limitations.md

 * If you filter Health check events by `Pool Health`, `Degraded` pools are included because they technically are healthy, but may contain 1 or more critical origins.

-* When adding the request header name for a health check, use `Host`.
-Using lower-case `host` for a health check fails.
+* When adding the request header name for a health check, use `Host`, capitalized.
+Using a lower-case `host` for a health check fails.

 ## DNS
 {:#known-limitations-dns}